greg-white/sTest/README.md

 `X` - message to be printed

-Print to the output custom message.
+Print to the output a custom message.

 Example:
 ```